 Sure we can get Vitamin C through fruits such as oranges, mandarins, lemons and grapefruits but not everyone knows that kiwi fruit contains higher level of natural Vitamin C than citrus fruits.
 Vitamin C powder is also great to have in the cupboard can be used before, during and after a cold.
 There are many different types of powders with different consistencies but you can go to your local health food store and ask the in-house naturopath about the best powder for you and your family.

 Essential oils are known to have healing properties and have been used by holistic practitioners for years.
 These days it’s quite common to find a range of essential oils in the household medicine cabinet.

 Oregano oil: This powerful oil is anti-viral and a natural antibiotic.
-Mix three drops with a carrier oil, such as sweet almond, coconut or sesame oil and spray on the bottoms of the feet, usually at bedtime as the oil has quite a strong smell.
-Some people might think it’s odd to spray the bottoms of their feet, however the soles of the feet don’t contain sebaceous glands, which act as a natural barrier, which is why the oils are easily absorbed.
+Mix three drops with a carrier oil, such as sweet almond, coconut or sesame oil.
+Spray on the bottoms of the feet, usually at bedtime as the oil has quite a strong smell.
+Some people might think it’s odd to spray the bottoms of their feet, however the soles of the feet don’t contain sebaceous glands.
+These glands act as a natural barrier, which is why the oils are easily absorbed through the feet.